pocomane/brewed-in-the-apocalypse/bita.md

 ## Creating special moves

+Every time you have to __Add a trait__ you can do a  __Add a special move__ instead.

+TODO : better explain the previous sentence.

+All the character have the following additional move

+__Add a special move__ when you have to add a special move, the scenarist will show you a list of moves.
+Choose one that is not already on your character sheet and add it to the character sheet.
+If the character had more than 6 special moves, one must be deleted first.
+The scenarist may ask you to customize the move.

+The move list is provided in the playbook, however if the scenarist or the player want to create completely new ones, they may use the suggestion in the "Your World" playbook, also if another playbook was selected.
+In any case, the move should be created before the session to not interrupt the game.

+bla bla

 The scenarist may invent a list of new moves to present to the players when they decides to __Add a special move__ .
 When the players become comfortable with them, the scenarist may start proposing moves that contains small